asyrjasalo/RESTinstance/README.rst

       --volume "$PWD/results":/home/robot/results \
       asyrjasalo/restinstance tests/

-Tip: If you cloned the git repository, you can run ``README.rst`` itself as a test suite with Robot Framework (and install from source with ``pip install --editable .``).
+Tip: If you prefer installing from source, you can ``pip install --editable .`` and verify the installation by running ``robot README.rst``.

 Contributing